frozon/passbook/README.md

 ```

-To send a push notification for a updated pass simply call Passbook::PassbookPushNotification.send_notifications_for_promotion with the push token for the pass you are updating
+To send a push notification for a updated pass simply call Passbook::PushNotification.send_notification with the push token for the device you are updating

 ```
-  Passbook::PassbookPushNotification.send_notifications_for_promotion the_pass_push_token
+  Passbook::PushNotification.send_notification the_device_push_token

 ```